wolandark/wim/README.md

 <h5> Whats with the name?</h5>
 Woland's Vim = Wim.
 Get it?

-<h5>leader h works but colors are odd</h5>
-Delete lines 827-829 of vimrc to make whichkey follow your colorscheme <br>
 <h5> What features does Wim offer? </h5>

-- Fixed shared clipboard with desktop and other other apps<br>
 - Customizability!
 It is lightweight and extensible without having to learn a whole new software  <br>
 - Easy tab and split navigation <br>
-- Complete Markdown and HTML-CSS-JS with live servers for both of them <br>
 - Start Screen with bookmarks and file history <br>
 - Beautiful built in colorschemes
-- Easy syntax check and debugging <br>
+- Easy completion ctags, syntax check and more <br>
-- Three options for status bar.
-Lighline, Vim statusline and hackline.
-The choice is yours! <br>
+- Lighline, Vim statusline <br>
   - Choices!
 It is all about choices <br>

 <h5> Can I expect support? </h5>